foo290/alpacaOS/README.md

 # alpacaOS

-This is a x86_64 bit operating system (underdev) which I am writing to unserstand computers at assembly level :D
+This is a x86_64 bit operating system (underdev) which I am writing to understand computers at assembly level :D

 ## Setup: